x

 Credit: KARE

-Several weeks ago, Jenkins formed a community think tank comprised of city staff and neighbors who met over the course of three meetings.
+Several weeks ago, Jenkins formed a community think tank comprised of city staff and neighbors who shared ideas over the course of three meetings.

 Thursday's town hall follows a string of violence at homeless encampments, including a deadly shooting in which two people were killed on Sunday, Oct.
 27.

-Jenkins said she wants to give people an opportunity to express their concerns and offer solutions.
+Jenkins said she wants to give shareholders an opportunity to both express their concerns and offer solutions.

-Jenkins admitted that within the think tank meetings, differences of opinions emerged.
-Their conversations revolved around three main topics: housing options, safe spaces and supportive services.
+Jenkins admits that differences of opinion emerged during the think tank meetings, with conversations revolving around three main topics: Housing options, safe spaces and supportive services.

 According to Chavez, a Safe Parking Ordinance would provide a safe location for people to park and sleep in their vehicles overnight.
 A Safe Outdoor Space ordinance creates a location designated as a safe outdoor shelter site designated by the city.
 To utilize the space, people would have to complete a screening process.

-In South Minneapolis, an encampment stretches across several blocks.
-Angelique Beaumaster, who is currently unhoused, said the solution begins with people who are in the encampments feeling heard by elected officials.
+In South Minneapolis, Angelique Beaumaster lives in an encampment that stretches across several blocks.
+Beaumaster, who is currently unhoused, said solutions begin when people in the encampments feel heard by elected officials.

 "Sit down like they did once before and talk to people who are actually out here," Beaumaster said.
 "Talk to people who are out here, who want a solution, who want help."